 Best Reversible Pie-Top Cutter: Nordic Ware Lattice & Hearts Pie Top Cutter

 This red pie-top cutter makes any pie look stunning.
 Use one side to make an easy flower-shaped lattice crust or flip it over to create a circle of open hearts on your pie crust.
-It's a lightweight but sturdy cutter that's made of BPA-free and melamine-free plastic.
+It's a lightweight but sturdy cutter that's made of BPA-free plastic.